Overview

 3. Accepts a POST HTTP request;

-Additionally, depending on what Metriport APIs you’re using, your endpoint will need to accept and process different messages when they become available - specifically:
+Additionally, your endpoint will need to accept and process different messages when they become available - specifically:

 Authentication

-At a high level, an HMAC works by taking a secret key and a message, and performing iterative hashes of the two to create a signature.
+At a high level, an HMAC works by taking a secret key (webhook key from the Settings page) and a message, and performing iterative hashes of the two to create a signature.
 That signature is compared against the signature in the header for equality.
 If the signatures are equal, you can trust the webhook payload is authentic and has not been tampered with.
-If they aren’t equal, you should throw it awasy.
+If they aren’t equal, you should throw it away.

 console.log(`Signature verified`);